 Each year, more candidates apply to the program than can be admitted.
 As a result, not all qualified candidates will be offered admission to the PharmD program.

-The published criteria does not prelude consideration of other possible factors related to academic performance and/or student conduct.
+The published criteria does not preclude consideration of other possible factors related to academic performance and/or student conduct.

 For More Information